eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/intro.rst

     };

 Now we need to translate this file to something Fast RTPS understands.
-For this we have a code generation tool called fastrtpsgen (see :ref:`fastrtpsgen_use`), which can do two different
+For this we have a code generation tool called FASTRTPSGEN (see :ref:`fastrtpsgen_use`), which can do two different
 things:

 1. Generate C++ definitions for your custom topic.